osanseviero/Python-Notebook/README.md

 Python-Notebook
 ===============
-Notes of python programming step by step
+Notes of python programming step by step based on http://learnpythonthehardway.org/book/